How to Use Excel IF Statement for Increment by 1 (3 Examples)

 Formula Breakdown

-• COUNTIF(D$5:D5,”Sold”): This part of the formula uses the COUNTIF function to count the number of cells in the range D$5:D5 that contain the text “Sold.”
+• COUNTIF(D$5:D5,”Sold”): Counts the number of cells in the range D$5:D5 that contain the text “Sold.”
 The $ sign before the row number ensures that the range always starts from cell D5 and expands as you drag the formula down to other cells.

 Things to Remember

-• Parentheses usage: Be careful while putting parentheses.
-Parentheses are used to control the order in which Excel performs calculations.
+• Parentheses usage: Parentheses are used to control the order in which Excel performs calculations.
 If you have more complex conditions or calculations within the IF statement, make sure to use parentheses correctly.

 • Using absolute cell references: If you want certain references to stay constant while copying the formula, use absolute cell references with dollar signs ($).